|

 gorillas are much larger than the females,

 and are almost twice as heavy.
-Adult male
+Adult male mountain

-mountain gorillas are called
+gorillas are called silverbacks because they

-silver hair on their backs after they
+have a saddle-shaped patch of silver hair on their backs

-have reached about 12 years of age. |
+12 years of age. |

 Female

 gorillas carefully nurture their young.
-Baby

-to ride on her back at 4 months. |
+mother's fur to ride on her back at 4 months. |

 Baby

-gorillas are fed mother's milk for the first
+gorillas are fed mother's milk for the

-will care for weaned orphaned young. |
+(silverbacks) will care for weaned orphaned young. |

 Gorillas

-are fully grown and able to reproduce at 10-12 years old.
+are fully grown and able to reproduce at 10-12 years

-only about 3-4 pounds (1.4 to 1.8 kg), about half the weight
+weigh only about 3-4 pounds (1.4 to 1.8 kg),

-of a newborn human.
+about half the weight of a newborn human.

-about Gorillas |
+Read more about Gorillas |

 |